WLOU: Heritage

+WLOU signed on the air on November 19, 1948.
+At first, it was a daytimer, required to go off the air at night.
+It had a general format in its first three years.
+But its owners made a bold move at that point.

-WLOU is the heritage African-American oriented station in Louisville, programming to that community continuously since October 21, 1951.
-The early conversion to Rhythm & Blues makes WLOU one of the first five full-time R&B stations in the USA.
-The station featured the popular R&B format for decades and, despite being an AM stand-alone daytime station, was one of the nation's top-rated R&B-Soul/Black Radio outlets.
-On November 21, 1957, WLOU went from 1,000 watts to 5,000 watts daytime with a pre-sunrise 6 am-local radio sunrise power of 500 watts.
-Nighttime service of 500 watts directional began March 8, 1984.
+WLOU is the heritage black station in Louisville, programming to that community continuously since October 21, 1951.
+It became a "Negro radio station," using a staff of black disc jockeys.
+The early conversion to Rhythm & Blues music makes WLOU one of the first five full-time R&B stations in the USA.
+The station featured the popular R&B format for decades, with news and talk programs focused on civil rights.
+Despite being a stand-alone AM daytimer station, it was one of the nation's top-rated Soul Music-Black Radio outlets of its day.